kristinemlarson/gnssrefl/docs/homeworks/homework2.md

 We will next analyze a year of L1 GPS reflection data from gls1.
 We will use the default minimum and maximum reflector height values.
 But for the reasons previously stated, you will want to set a minimum elevation angle of 7 degrees.
 We also specify that we only want to use the L1 data.
 Use the utility <code>gnssir_input</code> to set and store the analysis settings.
 (Hint: we recommend the argument `-azlist2 40 330`.)

-Now that you have SNR files and json inputs, you can go ahead and estimate reflector heights for the year 2012 using <code>gnssir</code>.
+Now that you have SNR files and analysis inputs, you can go ahead and estimate reflector heights for the year 2012 using <code>gnssir</code>.
 Note that it is normal to see 'Could not read the first SNR file:' because we only created SNR files once a week.

 Now you can use the <code>daily_avg</code> tool to compute a daily average reflector height for gls1.